CrescentKohana/CrescentKohana/README.md

 ### ℹ️ About me

-Currently studying Computer Science (BSc 3rd year) at University of Helsinki.
+Software developer at [Rare](https://rare.fi).
+Student of Computer Science (BSc 3rd year) at University of Helsinki.

 - **Ruby**・Ruby on Rails, discordrb
 - **Java**・Gradle, Maven, JavaFX